nofitsegal/nofitsegal.github.io/_posts/2023-11-08-A-Deeper-Look-into-Equivariance-for-Materials-Data.md

   - Molecules
 ---

-A comparative analysis of an e(3) equivariant gnn and a non-equivariant gnn in materials data tasks with a focus on investigating the interpretability of latent geometry within the two gnns.
+A comparative analysis of an E(3) equivariant and a non-equivariant GNN in materials data tasks with a focus on investigating the interpretability of their latent geometry.

 Introduction
 ======